jakobnissen/Automa.jl/docs/src/io.md

+# Parsing from an IO

+!!! note
-## Parsing from an IO
+    Parsing from an IO relies on TranscodingStreams.jl, and the relevant methods are defined in an extension module in Automa.
-Suppose now instead you want to parse a FASTA file of _arbitrary size_, expecting that it may run into the tens of gigabytes.
-In that case, it's not feasible to parse from a byte buffer, and you must instead parse from an IO object.
+    If you use Julia 1.9 or later, you must load TranscodingStreams before loading Automa to test this functionality.

+Some file types are gigabytes or tens of gigabytes in size.
+For these files, parsing from a buffer may be impractical, as they require you to read in the entire file in memory at once.
-Automa enables this by hooking into `TranscodingStreams.jl`.
-This package provides a wrapper IO of the type `TranscodingStream`.
+Automa enables this by hooking into `TranscodingStreams.jl`, a package that provides a wrapper IO of the type `TranscodingStream`.
 Importantly, these streams buffer their input data.
 Automa is thus able to operate directly on the input buffers of `TranscodingStream` objects.